 Strong understanding of social media platforms including LinkedIn and Twitter and knowledge of effective practices

 High personal and professional ethical standards

 Sales experience preferred

-Experience working with small businesses or owning a small business a plus
+Experience working with small businesses or owning a small business preferred

-Knowledge of best practices in alumni services and/or adult education a plus
+Knowledge of best practices in alumni services and/or adult education preferred

 The successful candidate(s) for this position will be subject to a pre-employment background check.